Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Script.md

 equivalent functions or evaluated code—that is, scripts representing the same source code, at the same position in the same source file, evaluated in the same lexical environment.

+# Debugger.Script for WebAssembly

+A `Debugger.Script` instance may also refer to WebAssembly code.
+These instances are distinguished by their `format` property being `"wasm"`.

+Currently, only the `format` and `text` properties works for WebAssembly `Debugger.Script` instances.
+All other properties and methods throw.

 ## Accessor Properties of the Debugger.Script Prototype Object